Loyola University New Orleans: College of Arts and Sciences

 The College of Arts and Sciences focuses on areas concerning the natural sciences, social sciences, and liberal arts programs.
-It encompasses adult programs of study, including certificate and professional development programs, as well as the departments of biological sciences, chemistry and biochemistry, classical studies, criminology and justice, economics, English, environment, food studies, history, interdisciplinary programs, languages and cultures, mass communication, mathematics and computer science, philosophy, physics, political science, psychological sciences, religious studies, sociology, and teacher education programs.
 Students have been awarded British Marshall, Fulbright, Goldwater, Mellon, Mitchell, and Rhodes scholarships and have been included as USA Todays top students.
-The college's School of Mass Communication houses programs in public relations, journalism, and advertising.
-This includes the Loyola Bateman team, which won the 1997, 2000, 2003, 2005, 2008, 2009, 2012, 2013, and 2015 national competitions sponsored by the Public Relations Student Society of America.

 Joseph A. Butt, S.J., College of Business

 The College of Business began as an outgrowth of the College of Arts and Sciences and became a full-fledged college in 1947.
-In 1983, the College of Business was renamed in honor of Joseph A. Butt, S.J., a longtime Jesuit professor in the business college.
-The College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB), a prestigious honor awarded to only 450 business schools worldwide.
-The college offers programs in the fields of accounting, business analytics, economics, finance, international business, management, and marketing.
+In 1983, the College of Business was renamed in honor of Joseph A. Butt, a longtime Jesuit professor in the business college.
+The College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 College of Music and Fine Arts

 The College of Music was established when the New Orleans Conservatory of Music and Dramatic Art, which was founded by Ernest Schuyten in 1919, was incorporated into the university in 1932.
-The College of Music gives students the chance to combine liberal arts with professional music courses.
 It is the only Jesuit college of music in the United States.
-The college offers programs in Jazz Studies, Music Education, Music Therapy, Music Industry Studies, Instrumental Performance, Vocal Performance, Ballet, Theatre Arts, and Visual Arts.
 In April 2007, the Thelonious Monk Institute of Jazz Performance announced its relocation to the College of Music and Fine Arts from the campus of the University of Southern California.
-The Music Industry program was one of the first in the country, and combines both the performing and technical aspects of the music business.
+The music industry program was one of the first in the country and it combines both the performing and technical aspects of the music business.